leocoronado/leocoronado/README.md

-This is my personal place to learn GitHub
+This is my personal place to learn GitHub.

+Leo

 <!---
 leocoronado/leocoronado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.